EXPERT PROMPTING MASTERCLASS

 - Team: 7 engineers, 2 designers

-- Tools: Using Jira, Slack, GitHub
+- Tools: Jira, Slack, GitHub

 - No generic productivity tips